List of M*A*S*H characters: Pvt. Igor Straminsky

 Igor's role is generally comic relief.
 He is usually seen serving food in the mess tent and also serving as the foil for the frequent complaints about the unappetizing state of the food.
 He is also sometimes tasked with duties with Radar, as seen in the season 5 episode "Mulcahy's War".

-In "Promotion Commotion", Igor relentlessly tries to impress Hawkeye and BJ, so he can be promoted to Corporal.
+In "Promotion Commotion", Igor relentlessly tries to impress Hawkeye and B. J., so he can be promoted to Corporal.
 He once mentioned to Father Mulcahy that he sets aside three dollars from each salary payment for the local orphanage.

-In "The Price of Tomato Juice", Igor identifies himself as "Maxwell", and Major Frank Burns also refers to him as "Maxwell" in the following line of dialogue.
+In "The Price of Tomato Juice", Igor identifies himself as "Maxwell".

 Igor became a favorite with both the fan base and the network.
 In later seasons, his roles were expanding, making him more of a recurring cast member.

 His name is a play on the name of the Russian classical music composer, Igor Stravinsky.

+Maxwell himself was primarily on set every day as the stand in for Alan Alda, performing this task for the duration of the series.

 Pvt.
 Lorenzo Boone

 A hospital orderly who is innocent and not especially bright.
 In the movie, he is played by Bud Cort, and Boone's humiliation at the hands of Maj.
 Burns leads to Trapper striking Burns later that day.
-In the TV series, he is first played by Bruno Kirby, though only in the pilot (in which he has no lines, is not spoken to, and is only visible in the background of a few shots).
-He thereafter appears in a handful of episodes as a very minor character, played by Bob Gooden.
+In the TV series, he is first played by Bruno Kirby, though only in the pilot (in which he has no lines, is not spoken to, and is only visible in the background of a few shots), although he is seen in the opening credits for the duration of the series as the soldier who stumbles on the way up the hill to the helicopter pad.
+The character of "Boone" appears in a handful of episodes as a very minor character, played by Bob Gooden.